intuition-dev/INTUITION2/PER/docs/build.md

       node index.js  #. start the Meta admin service

+Also add this line to top of layout.pug|head.
+When ran for development port it will reload.
+S3 or production will ot find the file and thus won't reload.

+    <script src="/reload/reload.js"></script>

 Now you can:

 - Edit in CodeAnywhere (CA) or other WebIDE and it will auto build, with out having to execute nbake